‘Boosting your Immunity this Winter’ – Important information regarding vaccinations

 What covid-19 vaccine will it be?
 (Pfizer, Moderna, AstraZeneca etc.)

 We have received confirmation that it will be the Pfizer vaccine.
-A covid-19 booster is considered to be the third dose.

 Who will be invited?